-Interviews will be organised and conducted in a designated place so as to optimise privacy and confidentiality.
-Appropriate venues will be identified during the planning phase of the study as a neutral space, and will be selected in collaboration with the MSF team.
+Interviews will be organised and conducted in a designated place to optimise privacy and confidentiality.
+Appropriate venues will be identified during the planning phase of the study as a neutral space and will be selected in collaboration with the MSF team.
 During the pilot the appropriateness of the venue(s) will also be assessed.
-Interviews are completely voluntary and participants may withdraw from this study at any moment.
-For participants under the age of 18 years, parental or guardian consent will be sought as per legal requirement.^{iv} The narrative methodology for this group will include storytelling by the younger participants in a family setting.
+Interviews are completely voluntary, and participants may withdraw from this study at any moment.
+For participants under the age of 18 years, parental or guardian consent will be sought as per legal requirement.36 The narrative methodology for this group will include storytelling by the younger participants in a family setting.

-- a) Inclusion criteria
+a) Inclusion criteria

-- Factory workers

-- Female participants 13 49 years of age (including family members for younger participants)
+- Factory workers - Female participants 13 49 years of age (including family members for younger participants) - Social workers, students, members of health organisations and religious leaders.

-- Families and community members

-- Social workers, students, members of health organisationsNGO's and Imams and, religious leaders.

-- b) Exclusion criteria - Individuals that do not give consent or decide to withdraw their participation during or after the interview - Individuals considered to be too sick unwell to participate (e.g. chronic illnessby MSF team; gatekeeper; researcher or participant themself).
+b) Exclusion criteria

+- Individuals that do not give consent or decide to withdraw their participation during or after the interview - Individuals considered to be too unwell to participate (by MSF team; gatekeeper; researcher or participant themself).
 This will not exclude those with chronic conditions but those for whom participation would cause increased pain or discomfort; aggravate an existing health condition or potentially jeopardise recovery.
 If there are any concerns in this regard an MSF medical team member will be consulted.